mesosphere-backup/tweeter-go/Godeps/_workspace/src/github.com/gocql/gocql/README.md

 1.5  | yes | yes | yes

 Gocql has been tested in production against many different versions of Cassandra.
 Due to limits in our CI setup we only test against the latest 3 major releases, which coincide with the official support from the Apache project.

+NOTE: as of Cassandra 3.0 it requires Java 8, currently (06/02/2016) we can not install Java 8 in Travis to run the integration tests.
+To run on Cassandra >=3.0 enable protocol 4 and it should work fine, if not please report bugs.

 Sunsetting Model